 - have not already borrowed the annual federal loan limit for your class standing, as determined by the number of credits you have earned.

 - have applied for aid for the current (not the upcoming) academic year via the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov (Catholic University's Federal Title IV code is 001437)

-The 2020 Catholic University Summer Aid Application will be available closer to April 2020.
+The 2020 Catholic University Summer Aid Application is now available on the forms page.

 Federal Direct Loan Program Annual Maximums

 If you have not reached your annual loan limit for the academic year, you can borrow the difference between the loan limit for your grade level and your current loan.
 For example, if you are a dependent freshman and borrowed $3,000 in the fall and/or spring, you may be eligible for a summer loan of up to $500.

 The amount you can borrow annually depends on your grade level, as determined by the number of credits you have earned.
 Loans are also limited to amounts that do not exceed the Cost of Attendance (COA) for the semester/year the student is enrolled for.